danieljbae/youtube_screentime/README.md

 - What type of videos do I watch?
 - When do I watch these categories?

 Inspired by iPhone's screentime and the recent documentary "The Social Dilemna", which underscores the increase in technology usage.
+This web dashboard serves a drill down perspective, to examine usage within a given application (i.e. YouTube).

 ## Demo
 My watch history during the week of 10-4-2020